Japanese Cooking Tools: 33 Essentials for Home Chefs

 How do you care for a Japanese knife?

 Hand-wash with warm water and a soft sponge.
 Dry immediately.
 Never put a Japanese knife in the dishwasher.
-Use a hinoki cypress or soft wood cutting board — not glass, ceramic, or hard plastic.
-Sharpen on a double-sided #1000/#4000 whetstone every few months.
+Use a hinoki cypress or soft wood cutting board, not glass, ceramic, or hard plastic.
+Sharpen on a double-sided whetstone every few months.
 Store on a magnetic strip or in a wooden saya sheath, never loose in a drawer.
 Ten minutes of technique practice makes the whole routine easy.

 What is a donabe pot used for?